Peđa Grbin: Parliamentary career

 In 2011 parliamentary election, Grbin was elected in the Croatian Parliament for the first time.
 After Josip Leko was elected to the position of Speaker of Croatian Parliament, Grbin was elected to the position of Chairman of the Committee on the Constitution, Standing Orders and Political System of the Croatian Parliament, where he served until the end of 2015.
 During his tenure as a committee chairman, Grbin was responsible for the preparation and adoption of the Act on the Co-Operation of the Croatian Parliament and the Government of the Republic of Croatian in European Affairs, new Standing Orders of the Croatian Parliament and 2015 amendments to Act on Election of Representatives to the Croatian Parliament.

 Grbin was reelected to Croatian Parliament in 2015 parliamentary election and again in 2016 parliamentary election, where he served as a Deputy Chairman of the Committee on the Constitution, Standing Orders and Political System of the Croatian Parliament.

 On 3 October 2020, Grbin was elected president of the SDP.
 He was Leader of the Opposition from October 2020 until July 2022, when he was replaced by Davorko Vidović, the leader of the Social Democrats.

+Mayor of Pula

+After the 2025 local elections, Peđa Grbin was elected Mayor of Pula with 9,026 votes, beating incumbent Filip Zoričić's 7,911.
+Upon taking office, he promised free public transport for seniors and a revaluation of the city's projects.

 Personal life

-At a height of 210 centimeters, Grbin is the tallest politician in the world.
-He is married to Altana Hodžić Grbin with whom he has a son.
+At a height of 210 cm, Grbin is the tallest politician in the world.
+He is married to Altana Hodžić since 2017, and together they have a son.